Interested in a hands-on learning experience for developing LLM applications?

 The provided code example demonstrates the utilization of LlamaIndex’s data loader and query engine, showcasing its potential for next-generation text exploration.
 For the notebook of the above code, refer to the source code available here.

-This blog discusses the different tasks and techniques used in natural language processing.
+This blog discusses the different nlp techniques and tasks.
 We will be using python code to demo what and how each task works.
 We will also discuss why these tasks and techniques are essential for natural language processing.

 Introduction